-1 (dc)(3) No check shall-may be drawn on the Bar funds of the Bar except as the Board 2 authorizeds by the Board.
-3 (dc)(4) Checks under the amount of \$1,000 canmay be signed by annot a signed by annot the 4 members of the Executive Committee member or by the executive director.
-Checks over 5 the amount of \$1,000 shallmust bear the signatures of any two members of the Executive 6 Committee members or any one member of the Executive Committee member and the 7 executive director, unless the funds come from the except that there shall be a revolving- 8 fund account for day-to-day operating needs, in which case any amount of check maycan 9 be signed by an 10 executive director.
-The Board designates the size of the revolving-fund account shall be 11 designated annually by the Board and canmay revise this be revised at any time by Board 12 action.
-13 (de) Investingment of funds.
-The Board must direct any investment of Bar fFunds-of the Bar
+- (dc)(1) Bar Ffunds of the Bar shall be are disbursed only in accordance with the provisions of law and by these Bylaws, and at the direction of the Board. - (dc)(2) Checking accounts shallmust be maintained with banks to be designated by the Board in such amounts as the Board shallwill determine. - (dc)(3) No check shall may be drawn on the Bar funds of the Bar except as the Board authorizeds by the Board. - (dc)(4) Checks under the amount of \$1,000 canmay be signed by anny one of the members of the Executive Committee member or by the executive director.
+Checks over the amount of \$1,000 shallmust bear the signatures of any two members of the Executive Committee members or any one member of the Executive Committee member and the executive director, unless the funds come from the except that there shall be a revolving-fund account for day-to-day operating needs, in which case any amount of check mayean be signed by an ny one of the members of the Executive Committee member or by the executive director.
+The Board designates the size of the revolving-fund account shall be designated annually by the Board and canmay revise this be revised at any time by Board action.

-14 shall be invested at the direction of the Board.
+- 1 (de) Investingment of funds.
+The Board must direct any investment of Bar funds of the Bar - 2 shall be invested at the direction of the Board.